 Vehicles with disabled placards or license plates have always been allowed to park in the parking structures where preferential locations near ramps and elevators have been designated for their exclusive use.

 Free shuttle bus service is provided to the Los Angeles County Metropolitan Transportation Authority - Metro Rail Green Line Aviation Station.
 If you wish to use this shuttle bus service, please wait under the LAX Shuttle & Airline Connections blue sign on the Lower/Arrival Level islands in front of each terminal, and board the "G" Shuttle.

-You also can take the "C" Shuttle from the same pick-up point to get to the Los Angeles County Metropolitan Transportation Authority Bus Center, where you can board city buses serving the Los Angeles area.
+You also can take the "E" Shuttle from the same pick-up point to get to the Los Angeles County Metropolitan Transportation Authority Bus Center, where you can board city buses serving the Los Angeles area.
 Information on city bus services is available by telephone on the Information Display Board in the baggage claim area in each terminal.
-In addition, you can obtain local transit information by calling (800) 266-6883.
+In addition, you can obtain local transit information by calling 323 GO METRO or 323 466 3876.

 Other public bus authorities serving LAX are Culver City Bus Lines, Santa Monica Big Blue Bus, and Torrance Transit.
 (Click on each bus line name for contact information.)
-You can pick up these buses at the Los Angeles County Metropolitan Transportation Authority Bus Center in Lot C.
+You can pick up these buses at the Los Angeles County Metropolitan Transportation Authority Bus Center in Economy Lot E.

 To plan a trip using public transportation, click here to access the Los Angeles County Metropolitan Transit Authority's Trip Planner Service.

 Approximately 40 rental car companies operate out of LAX, with vehicle rental sites located off the airport.
 Many of these rental car companies provide phone links inside the Lower/Arrival Level area of the terminals so you can request a shuttle pick up to reach the rental car sites.